TikhonJelvis/website/articles/adts.md

     Error: This expression has type unsanitized web_string but an expression was expected of type sanitized web_string

-This can help prevent almost all SQL injection errors that are probably the single most common security vulnerability in web programs.
+This can prevent almost all SQL injection errors that are probably the single most common security vulnerability on the web.

 ## Language Expressions